Iasyr Shivaza: Personal life

 Yasir Shiwazi was born on 18 May (or 5 May according to Russian sources) 1906 in the village of Sokuluk (Сохўлў) some 30 km west of Bishkek, in what is known today as the Chuy Region of Kyrgyzstan.
 His parents and grandparents were born in China's Shaanxi province, and came to Kyrgyzstan (at the time, part of the Russian Empire) from the Ili region in the early 1880s, after the defeat of the Dungan Rebellion and the return of the Yining (Kulja) area to China.

-In 1916, when he was 10 years old, he was sent to study at the village's Koranic school where he studied Arabic until 1923, and during this time period, he worked at a blacksmith shop.
+In 1916, when he was 10 years old, he was sent to study at the village's Koranic school where he studied Arabic until 1923.
+During this time, he worked at a blacksmith shop.
 He later mentioned that it was only by luck that he did not become a mullah, like the other three students who reached the graduation.

 After the October Revolution of 1917, Shivaza's father, Jumaza Shivaza (pinyin: Shiwazi Jiujiuzi, Шывазы Җюҗюзы) participated in establishing Soviet power in the region, joining the Communist Party of the Soviet Union in 1919, and later becoming the chairman of the village Soviet.